Skip to main content

-When you schedule production for "Not available" items directly from a Sales order (SO), you can either Make in batch or Make-to-order.
+When you schedule production for "Not available" items directly from a sales order (SO), you can either Make to order, Make in batch, Buy, or Outsource.

 Make in batch - allows you to customize the quantity manufactured based on your desired batch size.